mslinn/cli-loop/README.md

 All scripts can share variables with Java and Scala code.
 Evaluators for Kotlin, Clojure, Java and Scala REPLs are pending upstream bug fixes.

+Variables defined in any shell are automatically propagated to all other shells.

 ## Not All JSR233 Implementations Are Useful
 Warning: some implementation of JSR223's `eval` method do not add new variables or functions to the `ScriptContext.ENGINE_SCOPE` bindings, which means that you do not see the results of computations in the REPL.